lenca56/dynamic_glmhmm/README.md

 git clone https://github.com/lenca56/dynamic_glmhmm.git
 ```

-Before running the code, we recommend setting up a virtual environment using Anaconda (add link).
-The "dglmhmm.yml" file contains all necessary packages for the environment.
+Before running the code, we recommend setting up a virtual environment using Anaconda (https://www.anaconda.com/download).
+The `dglmhmm.yml` file contains all necessary packages for the environment.
 Note that the we used the 3.10 version of python.
-The exact versions of all the packages used are found in "dglmhmm_exact.yml".
+The exact versions of all the packages used are found in `dglmhmm_exact.yml`.

 We have successfully tested the code on both Mac OS (Sonoma 14.2) and Linux (Springdale 8) and expect it to work on all standard operating systems.

 # Demo

 **data_demo/dataset_two_state_simulated.npz**: demo dataset that contains the following arrays:
-- 'trueW': true weights used to simulate data
+- `trueW`: true weights used to simulate data
-- 'trueP': true transition matrix used to simulate data
+- `trueP`: true transition matrix used to simulate data
-- 'sessInd': start indices for each session
+- `sessInd`: start indices for each session
-- 'trainX': simulated 2-dim inputs X (bias and stimulus)
+- `trainX`: simulated 2-dim inputs X (bias and stimulus)
-- 'trainY': simulated choice output Y (binary choices)
+- `trainY`: simulated choice output Y (binary choices)

 **Demo_simulated_data.ipynb**: demo jupyter notebook with instructions to fit the demo dataset using the dynamic GLM-HMM